 Kids love to help.
 Take advantage by asking them to help around the house!
 I like to give my boys a rag and ask them to “dust” the furniture.
 It’s a win-win for both of us.
 The house gets cleaner, I get a little breathing room, and they feel like they’re contributing to the family.

 Want to encourage autonomy in your toddler?
-Get my list of Toddler Tasks and Chores to encourage self-sufficiency and independence!
-Download it FREE below:
+Join my newsletter and get my list of Toddler Tasks and Chores to encourage self-sufficiency and independence!
+Download it below—at no cost to you:

 3. Be mindful of new changes

 Our kids seem to behave extra clingy and attached for no reason, don’t they?
 They might’ve been fine all along when, out of nowhere, they refuse to leave our side.
 All those months of independence and being fine with others are gone, just like that.

 Except I’ve found that many times, their behavior is tied to changes at home, both big and small.